GitJvG/MA_Recommendations/README.md

 - **FullScraper**:
   Fully scrapes Metallum from scratch.
 Starts by quickly scraping all bands and some basic data after which it scrapes corresponding band specific pages: Similar bands, Band details & Band discography.
   - Note: The initial basic data scraping is much more efficient and only takes about 17 minutes, the band specific page scraping takes about 16 hours for each distinct page.
 All in all it could take up to 48.5 hours to scrape all of metallum on these topics.

-## In Progress

-- **Data analysis**:
-  Fixing issues with data-integrity on refresh: When a band is deleted, it is deleted from the bands and band_detail datasets but not as a similar_band_id in the similar_bands_dataset.